ptmt/react-native-macos/README.md

 ----

+## Project Catalyst (macOS 10.15+)

-**Warning**.
-As Apple announced Project Catalyst it does make sense to use just original React Native with macOS target.
-There is some chance that this project is no longer needed.
+**As Apple announced Project Catalyst it does make sense to use just the React Native with macOS target enabled.
+The details will come soon.**

 ----